nicholaswmin/multi-leven/README.md

 ## How it works

-The passed input array is split in parts equal to the numbers of requested workers.
+The passed input array is split in chunks, equal to the numbers of requested workers.
 Each chunk is loaded in it's own worker.

 When you `.runSearch(arg)`, it simply fires *simultaneous* requests to search